ufs-community/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

 For each test in ``my_tests.txt``, ``run_WE2E_tests.sh``
-will generate a new experiment directory and, by default, create a new cron job in the user's cron table that will (re)launch the workflow every two minutes.
+will generate a new experiment directory and, by default, create a new cron job in the user's cron table that will (re)launch the workflow every 2 minutes.
 This cron job calls the workflow launch script ``launch_FV3LAM_wflow.sh`` located in the experiment directory until the workflow either completes successfully (i.e. all tasks are successful) or fails (i.e. at least one task fails).
 The cron job is then removed from the user's cron table.

-Next, we show several common ways that ``run_WE2E_tests.sh`` may be called with the ``my_tests.txt`` file above.
+Next, we show several common ways that ``run_WE2E_tests.sh`` can be called with the ``my_tests.txt`` file above.

 1) To run the tests listed in ``my_tests.txt`` on Hera and charge the computational